-Fat transfer—also referred to as fat injections or fat grafting—is a procedure that is very common in plastic surgery and has become one of the most important adjuncts to many face and body treatments performed today.
-With aging, we all develop tissue sagging and some “deflation” in our faces or other delicate areas of the body due to losing fat, collagen, and even bone.
-Fat grafting is a simple technique that involves taking fat from one part of the body, purifying it, and then reinjecting it into another targeted treatment area.
-The areas of the face that are most common for fat injections are the lips, nasolabial folds (smile lines), corners of the mouth, chin, and under the eyes.
-In addition, fat grafting can be an excellent option for rejuvenating the backs of the hands.
+Fat transfer—also referred to as fat injections, fat grafting, or lipofilling—is a very common procedure that has been around in plastic surgery for decades and has become one of the most important adjuncts to many face and body treatments performed today.
+With aging, we all develop tissue sagging and some “deflation” in our faces (especially in the central third of the face and around the mouth) or other delicate areas of the body due to losing fat, collagen, and even bone.
+Fat grafting involves taking fat from one part of the body, purifying it, and then reinjecting it into another targeted treatment area.
+The areas of the face that are most common for fat injections are the lips, nasolabial folds (smile lines), corners of the mouth, chin, vertical lip lines (also known as smoker’s lines), and under the eyes.
+In addition, fat grafting can be an excellent option for rejuvenating the backs of the hands and even the décolleté area of the upper chest and lower neck region.

 Types of Fat Used for Fat Injections

 There are three “types” of fat used for fat grafting: macrofat, microfat, and nanofat.
-Macrofat is mainly utilized for the augmentation and/or enhancement of areas like the buttocks and breasts.
-For example, macrofat can be injected into the breasts to help disguise potential ripple lines from an implant for a patient who is quite thin.
-Contrarily, microfat and nanofat consist of smaller fat particle sizes, enabling them to be injected into more delicate areas of the body—i.e. the face or hands—without a concern for the “lumpiness” that may occur when larger fat particles are injected via bigger instruments.
-In fact, most of the facelift, neck lift, and/or hand rejuvenation procedures Dr. Boynton performs have some component of microfat or nanofat injections done concurrently to further improve their results.
+Historically, macrofat was utilized for virtually all fat grafting procedures.
+Now, however, the technology is available to stratify fat by “particle size.”
+As a result, macrofat is mainly employed for the augmentation and/or enhancement of regions like the buttocks, breasts, and other larger body areas.
+(For example, macrofat can be injected into the breasts to help disguise potential ripple lines from an implant for a patient who is quite thin.)
+Contrarily, microfat and nanofat consist of smaller fat particle sizes, enabling them to be injected into more delicate areas of the body—i.e. the face or hands—without concern for the “lumpiness” that may occur when larger fat particles are injected via bigger instruments.
+In fact, most of the facelift, neck lift, and/or hand rejuvenation procedures Dr. Boynton performs have some component of microfat or nanofat injections done concurrently to further improve results.

 Obtaining Microfat and Nanofat for Fat Transfer